Musubi-ai/Musubi/README.md

 ## From source

-You can also install musubi from source to instantly use the latest features before the official release.
+You can also install Musubi from source to instantly use the latest features before the official release.
 ```bash
 pip install git+https://github.com/blaze7451/Musubi.git
 ```

 # Usage
 In Musubi, the overall crawling process can be generally splitted into two stages: link-crawling stage and content-crawling stage.
-In the link-crawling stage, musubi extracts all links in the specfied block in the website.
+In the link-crawling stage, Musubi extracts all links in the specfied block in the website.
 For link-crawling stage, musubi furnishes four main crawling methods based on the format of website to extract the links of news, documents, and blogs: scan, scroll, click, and onepage.
 Next, the corresponding text content of each links are crawled and transformed into markdown style.

 ## Key usage
 To crawl website contents, you can easily use `pipeline` function: